Lostovayne/Search-Products-With-Nextjs/README.md

 - Next.js team for the amazing framework
 - Vercel for the deployment platform
 - NeonDB for the serverless database solution
+- Upstash for the vector database and embedding model

 ---